Public-Health-Scotland/Folder-Structure-RMD/README.md

 5. After knitting to Word, you need to add the cover page and its footer manually.
 Here are the steps to follow:

 i.
 Open “Cover_Page_V5.docx”, press Ctrl + A to select all contents.
 Go to Insert – Cover Page – Save Selection to Cover Page Gallery.
-Give it a name (e.g. ISD_Publication_Report) and click OK. **This only needs to be set up once and it will always in the gallery for future use.**
+Give it a name (e.g. ISD_Publication_Report) and click OK. **This only needs to be set up once and it will always be in the gallery for future use.**

 ![](https://github.com/Tina815/Images/blob/master/screenshot6.PNG)